 Dear Music Lovers,

 Music is a powerful engine that inspires us, consoles us in moments of loss and uplifts our spirits.
 It brings us together and fortifies our sense of community and releases energy into our world.
 Let us start another century of rich musical tradition in Trenton together.
-Join us for our 2019-2020 season, bring your family and friends along, and we will play our hearts out for you.
+If circumstances allow us in this extraordinary time, please join us for our 2021-2022 season, bring your family and friends along, and we will play our hearts out for you.